JoseRaul42/Firulais/README.md

 └── vite.config.ts
 ```

 ---

-## 🧠 Summary
+## Summary

-Firulais gives security analysts a tool to **read and interpret IDS logs** easily, without giving up privacy.
-Run it locally, clear your data when done, and trust that your network logs never leave your system.

----

-## 🐶 Why "Firulais"?

-Because even the most loyal dog knows how to guard the house — and your data.

----

-## 🤝 Contributions

-Feel free to open issues, suggest improvements, or submit PRs.
-Privacy-forward tooling is a team effort!

----

-## 📜 License

-MIT © 2025
+Firulais provides cybersecurity enthusiasts and security analysts with a private, easy-to-use tool for interpreting IDS logs.
+Run it locally to maintain full control over your data and generate meaningful insights—without relying on any third-party services.